Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Why**

-Text or UI elements that don't have high enough colour contrast with backgrounds can be very hard to read
+Text or UI elements that don't have high enough colour contrast with backgrounds can be very hard to read.

 ### **Who**
 - Low vision